jameshughes89/cs101/site/topics/dictionaries-sets/dictionaries-sets.rst

     * Once they are created, we cannot change them

-* When compared to lists, tuples are quite *light weight*
-* This makes them ideal for when we need to pack some data together
+* They're ideal for when we need to pack some data together

     * For example, a tuple would be great for storing cartesian coordinate ``(x, y)``
     * Tuples were also used in the Starbucks assignment to store the latitude and longitude pairs